 Deferral of State Gain

-All states with an income regime either follow the federal tax code or have their own version of Section 1031 allowing like-kind exchanges except for the Commonwealth of Pennsylvania.
+All states with an income regime either follow the federal tax code or have their own version of Section 1031 allowing like-kind exchanges.

 Pennsylvania and Like-Kind Exchanges

-Note that Pennsylvania imposes state income taxes on all resident taxpayers as well as any non-resident taxpayer that sell in the Commonwealth.
-Pennsylvania residents that sell in Pennsylvania or anywhere else are required to pay Pennsylvania income tax.
-Non-resident taxpayers selling property in Pennsylvania are required to pay Pennsylvania income tax on the profits even if the taxpayer can complete a 1031 exchange in their home state or if there is no income tax in their home state.
+Note any exchanges where a relinquished property was transferred on or before December 31, 2022, will still be subject to the Pennsylvania state income tax.
+Any resident taxpayers as well as any non-resident taxpayer that sold in the Commonwealth will be required to pay Pennsylvania income tax.
+Non-resident taxpayers that sold property in Pennsylvania are required to pay Pennsylvania income tax on the profits even if the taxpayer can complete a 1031 exchange in their home state or if there is no income tax in their home state.
 A 1031 exchange would allow the deferral of all federal taxes.